Tracking your net worth is a powerful exercise.

 Simply by making yourself aware of your current financial standing, you can start making conscious money decisions for your long-term financial health.

 Whether your goal is to become independently wealthy, or simply to get a better grip on your big picture financial situation, tracking your net worth can keep you organized and speed your progress.

 To track your net worth, you’ll need to subtract your liabilities from your assets.

 - Assets are properties that hold monetary value; they’re often investments like real estate properties or retirement accounts.

-To help you start tracking your net worth and improve your financial health, we’ve rounded up six of the best, free net worth spreadsheets on the web.
+To help you start tracking your net worth and improve your financial health, we’ve rounded up six of the best, free net worth spreadsheets you can download today.